-- 1. The Fiscal manager prints the statement on line. - 2.
-The Fiscal Manager will begin reconciling the account by going into QuickBooks and selecting Reconcile. - 3.
-The Fiscal Manager will compare each deposit and cancelled check against the check register.
-At each instance of a match, the Accountant will "click" the item in QuickBooks and the software will signify what (if any) differences remain. - 4.
-When the Fiscal Manager is finished, print out a detail report of the reconciliation, sign off on the reconciliation.
-Outstanding deposits, staledated checks, unposted charges, etc. should be noted and cleared if determined to be stale. - 5.
+- 1. The ED prints the statement online. - 2.
+The SOC will begin reconciling the account by going into QuickBooks and selecting Reconcile. - 3.
+The SOC will compare each deposit and voided checks against the check register.
+At each instance of a match, the SOC will "click" the item in QuickBooks and the software will signify what (if any) differences remain. - 4.
+When the SOC is finished, a detailed report of the reconciliation is printed out and signed off on Outstanding deposits, stale-dated checks, unposted charges, etc. should be noted and cleared if determined to be stale. - 5.
 Items to be considered "stale" are ones over 180 days old.
-These items will be removed twice per year in January and in June. - 6.
-The Treasurer will review the bank statements, bank reconciliation and the financial statements prior to Board meetings.
+These items will be removed twice per year in January and in June.